© Scott McDonald

 Each guest gets to say something about her relationship with music and the associated culture/context.

 The guest selects 8 discs to take with her; she discusses her choices, and those that did not make it, and identifies the one she would keep if all others were “washed away”.
-She also gets the complete works of Shakespeare and the Bible (more recently they can choose something else), and gets to choose another book and an inanimate luxury that cannot aid escape.
+She also gets the complete works of Shakespeare and the Bible (more recently they can choose another religious text), and gets to choose another book and an inanimate luxury that cannot aid escape.

 Each sad b****d gets to say something about her relationship with music and the associated culture/context, and then selects 12 discs (Scott couldn’t count) and makes a brief comment on why.
 A few close misses are also chosen.
 Each gets to choose the collected works of one author (Shakespeare seems too Anglo centric) and an unstated ‘religious’ text and gets to choose another book and an inanimate luxury that cannot aid escape.